AI-Native Talent Matching

 CAPITAL FIGURES ARE MEDIA-EXTRACTED ESTIMATES, NOT VERIFIED FILINGS.

-Autonomous AI recruiters replacing traditional hiring workflows
+Autonomous AI recruiters are displacing traditional hiring workflows